 4. Remember what you learnt during lockdown, and hold on to this

-None of us were expecting lockdown.
-And while it hasn’t always been comfortable, it has been an opportunity to see how each of us copes under a completely new set of circumstances.
-Since the lockdown started, I’ve realised how much I love being outside – and I haven’t stopped noticing the birdsong since.
+None of us were expecting more than a year of lockdowns, and at times it’s been deeply uncomfortable.
+But it’s also been an opportunity to see how each of us copes under a new set of circumstances.
+Since the first lockdown, I’ve realised how much I love being outside – and I haven’t stopped noticing the birdsong since.
 I’ve spent more time at home without feeling guilty about missing meet ups with my friends, and I’ve discovered a new found love of gardening (who knew!)
 I’ve also realised that I have friendships which can weather the twists and turns of a pandemic, where others evaporated as soon as things got tough for each of us.

-What experiences have you enjoyed?
-What have you enjoyed least?
+What experiences have you enjoyed most?
+Or enjoyed least?
 What are the things that have most rewarded you – emotionally, financially, spiritually?
 Who are the people you’ve most missed – and who have been the ones to stay in touch?
 Listen to your reactions – they’ll tell you all you need to know about the people and experiences you need to hold on to, and the ones you should let go as you move through to the next part of your life.

 5. Try to think about building towards a new life, rather than craving your old one.

-While some things will go back to how they were before the pandemic – we need to start to accept that some things will never go back to the way they were.
+Some things will go back to how they were before the pandemic.
+But others won’t – and there’s something powerful in accepting that.
 It could be that a favourite local hotspot has closed down, or that your employer is making permanent changes to the way you’re expected to work.
 You may have to adjust your usual routines or switch to different activities to feel safe.
-More starkly, you might have been left with health problems relating to Covid-19, you might have even lost loved ones during this period.
+More starkly, you might have been left with health problems relating to Covid-19.
+You might have lost loved ones during this period.

-None of this is easy, and it’s okay (and important) to grieve for the parts of your life that have irreversibly changed.
-Alongside this, it’s important to cultivate a sense of gratitude for what has gone before, what you’ve learnt, and what you still have.
+None of this is easy.
+It’s okay to grieve for the parts of your life that have irreversibly changed.
+Alongside this, it’s worth trying to cultivate a sense of gratitude for what you’ve learnt, and what you still have.
 Look to the future, and to the kind of life you want to build for yourself on the other side of Covid-19, and take the lessons you’ve learnt from this period with you.